 University of Maryland: When Will They Learn?

-The most recent case was brought forward in September 2013 when the National Association of the Deaf filed a lawsuit on behalf of Sean Markel and Joseph Innes against the University of Maryland.
+A more recent case was brought forward in September 2013 when the National Association of the Deaf filed a lawsuit on behalf of Sean Markel and Joseph Innes against the University of Maryland.

 Markel and Innes, both deaf individuals who regularly attend football and basketball games at the university, sought captioning on both scoreboards and video screens for announcements, commentary, entertainment and song lyrics, emergency information and any other aural information broadcasted.